retroconduct/challenge-frontend/README.md

 - Presentation

 ### In order to complete this assessment you will need to:
-- Create a pull request after completion
+- Create a public repository on github to host your codebase (Commit at each milestone)
 - Include setup instructions
 - Include documentation in a standalone Markdown file
 - Good to have a cloud based deployment of your code i.e heroku